Management and Marketing

 Examines individual, group, and organizational-level behavioral and social science theories and applies those theories to managing human behavior in diverse organizations operating in a global business environment.
 Topics include personality, values, perception, motivation, teams, leadership, conflict resolution, communication, organizational culture, and change management.
 Pre-req: C- or better in BUAD 251

 Focuses on developing business and interpersonal skills through engaging in activities designed to assess, practice, and improve various skill areas such as time management, teamwork, stress management, coaching and counseling, creativity, conflict management, problem solving, critical thinking, and motivating others.
 Students will be expected to demonstrate skills during semester activities.
-Prereq: C- or better in BUAD 251
+Prereq: C- or higher in BUAD 251.

 Examines various concepts related to leadership.
 Topics include trait, contingency, and behavioral approaches to leadership; values and ethics, diversity, motivation, power, and multiculturalism in leadership etc. The emphasis will be on learning and application of behaviors that are critical to effective leadership.
-Prereq: BUAD 251 (C- or better)
+Prereq: C- or higher in BUAD 251.

 Prepares individuals to plan, manage, supervise, and market electronic business operations, products, and services provided online via the Internet.
 Builds skills to develop a modern business website using technologies such as HTML, CSS and JavaScript.
 Includes coverage of web client-server architecture, security, performance issues, monetization, website promotion, database integration through server-side scripting and commercial deployment.
 The course supports Entrepreneurial and Small Business Operations.
 Offered periodically.
 Prereq: BUAD 307